Old North Church

-High-Walled Box Pews were privately sold and ornately decorated by their wealthy owners (Anglicans were sent to Boston by King George to control the colonies) from 1723 until 1912 when the congregation opened up membership to the public.
+High-Walled Box Pews were privately sold and ornately decorated by their wealthy owners from 1723 until 1912.

-On April 18th, 1775, the city of Boston was under military occupation of over 4500 British troops under the direction of General Thomas Gage, The military governor of Massachusetts Bay Colony.
-The colonists were unhappy with General Gage because he had recently been sending troops out into the Massachusetts countryside to search for, and capture arms and ammunitions because stockpile by the colonists.
-One particularly large stockpile was being hidden 20 miles away in Concord.
+On April 18th, 1775, the city of Boston was under the military occupation of over 4,500 British troops under the direction of General Thomas Gage, the military governor of Massachusetts Bay Colony.
+The colonists were unhappy with General Gage because he had recently sent troops into the Massachusetts countryside to search for, and capture, arms and ammunitions stockpiled by colonists One particularly large stockpile was hidden 20 miles away in Concord.
 Gage decided to send 700 troops out to capture it.

 The city of Boston was only about 780 acres at the time so word traveled fast, and soon enough the Son’s of Liberty caught on and took action.
 They identified their two fastest riders, William Dawes and Paul Revere, and ordered them to get to Lexington by separate routes to warn John Hancock and Sam Adams.

 Since the city was under siege and colonists were under a strict curfew of 10:00 pm, a backup plan was devised just in case neither of the two men were able to sneak out.
 Revere enlisted the help of over 30 additional trusted patriots and asked them to wait across the Charles River in Charlestown to watch the steeple of The Old North Church every night.
 They did this until they saw signal lanterns shining from it, the number of which indicated which route the British would take.